Category: Toponyms

 Judas Cave lies tucked within the honeycombed limestone of Qarah Mountain, a place where the desert light fractures across pale cliffs and the air cools as you step into the mountain’s interior.
 The mountain itself rises just outside the urbanized part of Al‑Hasa (N.E.
 Arabia).
 Its fluted ridges and narrow passages inviting the kind of…

-Chaldea: an ancient toponym designates a geomorphologically and historically delimited region comprising the extreme meridional sector of Mesopotamia together with the northwestern littoral zone of the Arabian Gulf.
-“In the early period, between the early 9th century and late 7th century BC, (Chaldea) was the name of a small sporadically independent migrant-founded territory under the…
+Chaldea (Akkadian: mat Kaldi) is an ancient toponym designates a geomorphologically and historically delimited region comprising the extreme meridional sector of Mesopotamia together with the northwestern littoral zone of the Arabian Gulf.
+Archaeological and epigraphic finds — including Proto‑Arabic / Chaldean inscriptions in northeastern Arabia — indicate that some Chaldean tribal elements were present in…

 abraham burial site: The identification of biblical “Hebron” with “Hebron” of the West Bank, should not be taken for granted.